Brow Lift (Forehead Lift, Browplasty)

 The American Board of Cosmetic Surgery notes that brow lifts affect the area above the brows, while eyelid lifts improve the area around the eyes.
 Facelifts, on the other hand, focus on the region of the face surrounding the middle or lower portions, while a neck lift improves the collar bone and chin area.

-An experienced plastic surgeon will also be able to determine if eyelid surgery would better suit you in lieu of or in addition to a forehead lift, since brow lift surgery won't alleviate the crow's feet type of wrinkles around the eyes or baggy eyelids.
+An experienced plastic surgeon will also be able to determine if eyelid surgery would better suit you instead of or in addition to a forehead lift since brow lift surgery won't alleviate the crow's feet type of wrinkles around the eyes or baggy eyelids.

 As reported by Johns Hopkins Center for Facial Plastic and Reconstructive Surgery, patients from ages 40 to 60 are the ones most likely to undergo an eyebrow lift.

 Types of Brow Lifts

 The use of dermal fillers can help fill out and prevent forehead wrinkles, improving the brow area.
 In combination with fillers, Botox® is even used as one of the methods of lifting the brows, as you'll discover in the following sections.
 However, brow lift surgery can lift the eyebrows, forehead, and upper eyelids in a dramatic fashion that helps frown lines decrease.
 A cosmetic surgeon who specializes in facial plastic surgery can cause a more youthful appearance and a welcoming facial expression to appear via a brow lift procedure.